 “MICHIGAN SEEMS LIKE A DREAM TO ME NOW”

 Hello, world!
 I know it’s been almost a year since my last post, but a lot has happened in that time span.
-To give a quick update on what I’ve been up to the past year: I graduated from SUNY Geneseo in May and said goodbye to the small and charming cow-town that I had come to know for the last four years (saying goodbye to my porch and the view of the sunset over the valley was the hardest part).
+To give a quick update on what I’ve been up to the past year: I graduated from college in May and said goodbye to the small and charming cow-town that I had come to know for the last four years (saying goodbye to my porch and the view of the sunset over the valley was the hardest part).
 Next, I endured what felt like the never-ending slump of post-grad life, which I wasn’t nearly prepared for.
 I felt super lost and stuck this Summer without a job or a career ahead of me, and I felt like my life was not heading anywhere.
 After working a sus (for lack of a better word) cafè job and an even more sus marketing job, I decided it was time to go after what I really wanted to do: work in college admissions.
-Yes, I understand this is not everyone’s typical dream job, but after volunteering with Geneseo’s admissions office for four years, I knew this was the path I wanted to walk for now.
-I embarked on the admissions job search and somehow found myself interviewing for the University of Colorado, Boulder.
+Yes, I understand this is not everyone’s typical dream job, but after volunteering with the admissions office for four years, I knew this was the path I wanted to walk for now.
+I embarked on the admissions job search and somehow found myself interviewing for a job in Colorado.
 Having never been to Colorado before, I was excited, knowing there would be so much to love about it (who doesn’t love the mountains and never-ending adventures?)
-In November, I fled the U.S. to visit my sister in Spain as I waited out the decision from CU Boulder.
+In November, I fled the U.S. to visit my sister in Spain.
 Experiencing Spain for the first time was incredible.
 I visited Madrid, Valencia and Sagunto.
 I saw ancient ruins, climbed through the Sierra Calderona mountains, listened to street violinists in stone and brick alleyways, and ate a lot of paella.
 I even got to touch the Meditteranean Sea.
 After a week abroad, I made it back to America (ha, see what I did there?) and started my trek to Colorado land.
 Touching down in Denver, I got my first glimpse of this amazing state and I truly couldn’t believe I had just up and left from everything I had ever known.
-With two suitcases and a backpack in hand, I departed the plane and headed to my apartment in Broomfield, CO where I now reside.
+With two suitcases and a backpack in hand, I departed the plane and headed to my apartment in CO where I now reside.
 It’s been a heck of a year but I have learned many lessons and faced challenges that I am proud to say have made me into a stronger and more confident person.
 Moving away from my family and hometown to a place where I knew nothing and no one was hard.
 And I still get waves of homesickness and sometimes loneliness as I continue to navigate this new life.
 But, I’ve met some really great people so far and hope to continue building connections to the people here and the nature that surrounds me.
 So, as I sit here in quarantine, I figured starting my blog back up again would be the perfect way to spend my free time.
 I hope everyone is staying safe and healthy during this global pandemic…remember to wash ya hands!

 Let’s Dive In